How this works

 Wks 4–6

-Second guide, brainstorm, and scope.
-Plan for spring break in this window — skip the week if your district has one.
+Second outside-perspective session, brainstorm, and scope.
+Spring break often falls in this window, so simply skip the week if your district has one.

 April